Paul von Hase

 Karl Paul Immanuel von Hase (24 July 1885 – 8 August 1944) was a German career soldier and figured among the members of the resistance against Adolf Hitler's Nazi regime.

 Life

 Von Hase was born in Hanover.
-He was the fifth an last child of Oberstabsarzt Dr. med.
+He was the fifth and last child of Oberstabsarzt Dr. med.
 Paul Erwin von Hase (1840–1918) and his wife Maria Elise Friederike "Frieda" née Sperber (1849–1943).
 His three brothers were also officers, but of the reserves.
 Brother Dr. jur.
 Karl Benidikt von Hase was killed in action as 2nd Lieutenant of the Reserves with the Füsilier-Regiment „Königin“ (Schleswig-Holsteinisches) Nr.
 86 on 5 October 1914 near Saint-Mard.

 On 12 December 1921, von Hase married Margarethe Baronesse von Funck (1898–1968) in Neustrelitz.
 They had four children: Ina, Maria-Gisela, Alexander and Friedrich-Wilhelm.

 Biography

 After graduating from Joachimsthalschen Gymnasium in Berlin in 1904, he began studying law at the Friedrich Wilhelm University in Berlin.
 In 1905, von Hase joined the Kaiser Alexander Guard Grenadier Regiment No. 1 of the Prussian Army as a one-year volunteer, decided to become an active officer and completed officer training, which was followed by promotion to 2nd Lieutenant on 27 January 1907 (with patent from 1905).
 During the First World War, von Hase completed several commands as a platoon leader and in the general staff.
 At the end of the war he was a Hauptmann (Captain).
 He then served with the Freikorps under Alfred Georg Friedrich Kuno Karl von Randow and with the Grenzschutz Ost.
 He was taken over by the Reichswehr in 1920.

 He held the following posts in the Reichswehr/Wehrmacht during the time of the Third Reich: